 Display advertising utilizes a display.
 A display can be a webpage advertisement, a YouTube video banner or a number of other visual platforms.
 To create a successful display advertising initiative, you’ll need to learn how to engage viewers.

-Today, smartphones offer the best display advertisement support.
+Today, smartphones offer the best display of advertisement support.
 Why?
 Because they’re portable.
 Today, four out of five consumers use their smartphones to browse, review, buy and trade products.
-Mobile banner advertisements, app advertisements and even SMS multimedia is being used in the new world of display advertising.
+Mobile banner advertisements, app advertisements and even SMS multimedia are being used in the new world of display advertising.
 If you want to engage users, hook up a mobile strategy.
 Just make sure you’ve outfitted your brand’s website for a small-screen display.

 Next up is email marketing.
 No, it isn’t outdated.
 In fact, a lot of businesses are utilizing smartphone email marketing services to connect with users.
 Business Insider reports that 59 percent of B2B marketers consider email to be one of the most effective channels around for revenue gain.
 It’s a powerful tool, and it’s an invaluable digital marketing channel.